Texas Tornados

 Texas Tornados is an American Tejano supergroup, composed of some of country music's biggest artists who modernized the Tex-Mex style including Flaco Jiménez, Augie Meyers, Doug Sahm, and Freddy Fender.
 Its music is a fusion of conjunto (German and Norteño Mexican fusion music of Texas) with rock, country, and various Mexican styles.

-As of August 2025, Meyers is the last surviving original member.

 History

 The initial combination of Flaco Jiménez, Augie Meyers, and Doug Sahm performed in front of a San Francisco audience.
 After they initially performed as the Tex-Mex Revue, they took the title Texas Tornados, after Sahm's song "Texas Tornado", from the album of the same name.

 Another account of the group's birth says they formed when record company executives looking to cash in on regional music sales approached Sahm and Meyers around 1990, and they brought in longtime friends and collaborators Fender and Jiménez.
 Sahm had released albums under the name Texas Tornados as early as the 1970s, some featuring Fender or Meyers.
 Jiménez and Meyers played on Sahm's Atlantic Records debut in 1971.
 As Fender once said, "You've heard of New Kids on the Block?
 We're the Old Guys in the Street."

 Individually, this quartet has had major success: